ericf1/ftwbot/README.md

 | remove | ``{social-media-platform} {username}`` | Removes a social media account from the list of accounts being tracked | ``s!remove twitter Cloud9``|
 | ping | None | Pong | ``s!ping`` |

+Requirements!
+---

-*Note that for posts to send you must have a channel set first with s!setChannel **You also must ensure that the bot has permission to write in that channel or it will not be able to post!
+- **For posts to send you must have a channel set first with s!setChannel**

+- **You also must ensure that the bot has permission to write in that channel or it will not be able to post!**

 Future
 ---